 Students will not use MaKami College internet privileges, or devices, to search or look at inappropriate websites or content.
-Anything to do in nature that is sexual, violent, promotes any type of hate crime or discrimination, cyberbullying or deemed inappropriate by MaKami College staff or representatives may result in serious consequences and definite loss of privileges.
+Any content that is sexual or violent in nature, promotes any type of hate crime or discrimination, or is deemed inappropriate by MaKami College staff or representatives (including cyberbullying) may result in serious consequences and loss of privileges.

-Students are responsible for the care for their laptop.
-Students are issued ONE (1) laptop.
-If the laptop is damaged or stolen, it is the student responsibility to replace it at their cost.
+Students are responsible for the care of their iPad.
+Students are issued ONE (1) iPad.
+If the iPad is damaged or stolen, it is the student’s responsibility to replace it at their cost.

 The use of any technologies for audio recording of lectures or other classroom activities is only permitted with the express authorization of the SALT department and agreed upon by the instructor.
 Video recording of any other kind is not permitted.

 Campus conduct/culture is reflective of an open and accepting environment which allows individuality as well as community.
-MaKami College recognizes the dignity and worth of every person without discrimination that is contrary to law.
+MaKami College recognizes the dignity and worth of every person without discrimination.
 As a student of MaKami College, you are considered a representative of MaKami who acknowledges the seriousness of respect and personal worth.
 An accusation contrary to MaKami College’s view of respect may be deemed necessary to investigate based on the internal guidelines of the College.
-Just as the College is committed to the dignity and respect of individuals, the College expects that students will in turn respect each other.
+Just as the college is committed to the dignity and respect of individuals, the college expects that students will in turn respect each other.

-All students are responsible for the care of their own personal belongings.
+You, the student, are responsible for the care of your own personal belongings.
 MaKami College Inc. and all staff members will not be held responsible for any missing or damaged items.
-Anyone caught stealing or damaging property may be dismissed from the program and face criminal charges
+Anyone caught stealing or damaging property may be dismissed from the program and face criminal charges.

-Students continually examine my own boundaries and make someone aware if they have crossed a boundary intentionally or unintentionally in hopes to foster growth for both parties.
-Act to ensure that your boundaries are respected by those who you treat.
+Students will continually examine their own boundaries and make someone aware if they have crossed a boundary intentionally or unintentionally in hopes to foster growth for both parties.
+Students should feel empowered to set their boundaries and communicate them clearly to their clients.

-Student should currently have no injuries or medical conditions that would prohibit you from participating in the program.
-Should you sustain any injuries during program length you will provide medical notes and notify the staff immediately.
-If a student has been diagnosed with a condition or disease, please notify staff to ensure student safety is assured during the program.
+You, the student, should currently have no injuries or medical conditions that would prohibit you from participating in the practical class .
+You should comfortably be able to lift, lean, push, pull, bend and stretch without pain.
+Should you sustain any injuries during the length of the program you will provide medical notes and notify the staff immediately.
+If a student has been diagnosed with a condition or disease, please notify staff to ensure student safety is ensured during the program.

 Should you not be able to attend due to illness or unforeseen circumstances, please call the reception desk and notify them of your absence.
 It is the responsibility of each student to catch up on any missed lectures, assignments, and exams.
 The SALT (Strategic Academic Learning Team) will support you in making a learning plan, should you require assistance with staying on track academically.